-Parent and Child sessions are held from 9 to 11:30 in the morning and from 1:00 to 3:30 in the afternoon.
+Parent and Child sessions are held from 9 to 11:30 in the morning.

 We do not have a “drop in” session, families are asked to book a place and pay in advance for a term.
 This provides a known group for both the children and parents, enabling support and friendships to grow.

 If you are interested in joining one of our groups, please email email@example.com stating your child’s full name and date of birth, your full name and relationship to the child, your address and telephone number.
 We will then contact you as soon as we have a place available.